UncapLabs/docs/docs/FAQ/index.md

 Welcome to the Uncap Frequently Asked Questions section.

-This FAQ is freely inspired by the [Liquity v2 documentation](https://docs.liquity.org/v2-faq/general) but also includes specificities related to the Uncap protocol.

-:::info Inspiration
+:::info Acknowledgment
-This FAQ section draws inspiration from the comprehensive [Liquity v2 documentation](https://docs.liquity.org/v2-faq/general) while incorporating Uncap-specific features to reflect the protocol's unique characteristics and improvements.
+This FAQ section freely draws inspiration from the comprehensive [Liquity v2 documentation](https://docs.liquity.org/v2-faq/general) while incorporating Uncap-specific features to reflect the protocol's unique characteristics and improvements.
 :::

 ## What you'll find here